mnikander/lab/0009-typechecker-basics-in-datalog/readme.md

 % function signatures
 signature(not, i1, i1).
 ```
+The new set of rules has a function `type(N, T)` which enforces that the name `N` has type `T`.
+To do this, it looks at the corresponding let-binding for the name `N` and then dispatches to rules which assert that the type of a constant, variable, or function call return-value is indeed `T`.
 The nice thing about this approach is that the output is also much more readable.
 The query `type(N, T)?` produces the following output:
 ```